 3. Fumes & Ventilation Requirements

-Polymer fumes require powerful air filtration using either a specialized fume extractor or ventilation to the outside - usually both.
-Can't be overlooked, makes printing in an enclosed space a concern.
+The evaporated ‘smoke’ from DTF is not just water.
+The inks release Polymer fumes that require powerful air filtration using either a specialized fume extractor or ventilation to the outside - usually both.
+This can't be overlooked, and makes printing in an enclosed space a concern.

 CONCLUSION